rust-lang/rust/src/doc/rustc-dev-guide/src/mir/optimizations.md

 # MIR optimizations

 MIR optimizations are optimizations run on the [MIR][mir] to produce better MIR before codegen.
-This is important for two reasons: first, it make the final generated executable code better, and second, it means that LLVM has less work to do, so compilation is faster.
+This is important for two reasons: first, it makes the final generated executable code better, and second, it means that LLVM has less work to do, so compilation is faster.
 Note that since MIR is generic (not [monomorphized][monomorph] yet), these optimizations are particularly